Tag: psychology of choice

 Every choice carries an implicit message:

-In a system where success and failure are individualized,
+In modern society, success and failure are increasingly individualized.

 Overwhelming digital choices creating social pressure

-We constantly encounter others who appear to have chosen better:
+People encounter carefully curated images of others who appear to have chosen better careers, lifestyles, relationships, or experiences.

 3. The Philosophical Weight of Freedom